Network Troubleshooting & Setup

 VPN and Remote Access

 The shift to remote and hybrid work has made VPN configuration a central part of network management for small businesses.
 A VPN that is configured correctly allows remote workers to access internal resources securely; a VPN that is configured incorrectly can expose the entire internal network to the internet.
 We configure site-to-site VPNs, remote access VPNs, and split-tunneling policies.
 We also help businesses evaluate whether a traditional VPN is the right solution or whether a zero-trust network access approach would better serve their needs.
+Often, there are other options available that suit our clients needs, offering MFA secured remote access.

 Things to Watch Out For